rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 ## 6.4 Restricting and redacting materials

 ### 6.4.1 Restricting materials
+For restriction policies, see [Section 7 Restriction policies](.

 * Items that are restricted should be foldered separately:
 	* If the entire folder is restricted, title it as you normally would.
 Then at the end of the title write [Restricted until YEAR] if the restriction end date is known.
 Otherwise simply write [RESTRICTED].